Federated Learning of Generative Image Priors for MRI Reconstruction: Related Work

-Federated learning (FL) is an alternative framework to enable multi-institutional collaborations in model training \cite{Li2020FederatedLC}.
-FL communicates model parameters without explicitly transferring raw data among institutions.
-This decentralized approach distributes costs related to the formation and processing of datasets across sites, while mitigating concerns regarding the data privacy \cite{Kaissis2020}.
+Federated learning (FL) is a decentralized framework for multi-institutional collaborations that communicates model parameters instead of raw data \cite{Li2020FederatedLC}.
+FL distributes costs related to the formation and processing of datasets across sites, while mitigating concerns regarding the data privacy \cite{Kaissis2020}.
 FL methods have readily been demonstrated on imaging tasks such as segmentation and classification \cite{Sheller2019,WenqiLi2019,Roth2020}.
-A major consideration is the reliability against domain shifts naturally abundant in multi-site imaging data, collected with varying imaging protocols and devices.
+A major consideration is the reliability against domain shifts in multi-site imaging data, collected with varying imaging protocols and scanners.
 Data harmonization was proposed to remove site-specific variations while emphasizing shared variability across sites \cite{karayumak2019,dewey2019,li2021fedbn}.
 Although harmonization can improve population-level analysis, it can discard patient-level information of diagnostic value.
-Episodic learning in frequency space was proposed to improve generalization to unseen test domains for medical image segmentation \cite{Liu2021}.
-Adversarial alignment and network splitting methods were also proposed for federated training of classification models \cite{Li2020,VAFL,park2021}.
-While promising results were reported, methods devised for image analysis tasks cannot be directly adopted for MRI reconstruction that requires image formation from raw data.
+Episodic learning in frequency space was proposed to improve generalization to unseen test domains for segmentation \cite{Liu2021}.
+Adversarial alignment and network splitting methods were also proposed for classification \cite{Li2020,VAFL,park2021}.
+While promising results were reported, it is nontrivial to directly adopt image analysis models for MRI reconstruction that requires image formation from raw data.